abu-naser/Encrypted-MPI-Communication/README.md

 (e.g. LIBS = -L/YOUR_PATH_TO_MPICH/encrypted-mpich-3.2.1/boringssl-master/build/crypto -lcrypto -lpthread )

-And also add -I/YOUR_PATH_TO_MVAPICH/encrypted-mpich-3.2.1/boringssl-master/include  *CFLAGS*
+And also add -I/YOUR_PATH_TO_MVAPICH/encrypted-mpich-3.2.1/boringssl-master/include in *CFLAGS*

 ```bash
 export LD_LIBRARY_PATH=/YOUR_PATH_TO_MPICH/encrypted-mpich-3.2.1/boringssl-master/build/crypto